hands-on-scala/hands-on-scala.github.io/content/post/futures.md

 We (usually) don't have to worry about threads, just pass around Futures to avoid blocking of computations.

 A Future can either be _completed_ or _not completed_.
-And when after it became completed, it will remain completed forever (there is no way to revert it to be not completed again).
+And after it became completed, it will remain completed forever (there is no way to revert it to be not completed again).

 When a Future is compleded then it has two possible states: the computation was either _succesfully completed_ or it _failed_.

-Scala aids us in dealing with these cases in a readabnle and concise way.
+Scala aids us in dealing with these cases in a readable and concise way.

 ## How to use Scala's Futures